dvatterott/dvatterott.github.io/_posts/_posts/2018-07-08-aggregating-sparse-and-dense-vectors-in-pyspark.markdown

 ---
 layout: post
-title: "Aggregating Sparse and Dense Vectors in Pyspark"
+title: "Aggregating Sparse and Dense Vectors in PySpark"
 date: 2018-07-08 19:24:04 -0500
 comments: true
 categories: [python, spark, pyspark, data science, data engineering]
 ---

-Many (if not all of) pyspark's machine learning algorithms require the input data is concatenated into a single column (using the [vector assembler](https://spark.apache.org/docs/2.3.0/api/python/pyspark.ml.html#pyspark.ml.feature.VectorAssembler) command).
+Many (if not all of) PySpark's machine learning algorithms require the input data is concatenated into a single column (using the [vector assembler](https://spark.apache.org/docs/2.3.0/api/python/pyspark.ml.html#pyspark.ml.feature.VectorAssembler) command).
 This is all well and good, but applying non-machine learning algorithms (e.g., any aggregations) to data in this format can be a real pain.
 Here, I describe how to aggregate (average in this case) data in sparse and dense vectors.

 I start by importing the necessary libraries and creating a spark dataframe, which includes a column of sparse vectors.
 Note that I am using ml.linalg SparseVector and not the SparseVector from mllib.
 This makes a big difference!